SproulHimself/satire_classification_project/README.md

 # The Satire Detector

-This project was inspired by the vast amount of people whom spread satire as real news .
+This project was inspired by the vast amount of people whom spread satire as real news.

 ### [This README is under construction.]